 Nevertheless, Alibaba is focusing on investments that will expand its user base and increase usage of its platforms and it is to remain the market leader in cloud services and e-commerce in China.

 - Although retail stocks tend to be more volatile that the broader market, they also regularly outperform the broader market

 - The industry has managed to adapt during the global lockdowns, and will grow with the rise of e-commerce

 - Retail stocks will reach an estimated $4.2 trillion in value this year, and is considered one of the largest and adaptable industries in the world

 Retail shares summed up

 - The retail industry is large, yet highly adaptable

 - The Covid-19 has damaged brick-and-mortar stores, but increased the popularity of e-commerce

 - Some of the most-watched retail stocks include Alibaba, Tesco, lululemon, Walmart and Ulta Beauty

-- You can trade or invest in retail stocks with us
+- You can trade in retail stocks with us